FPT approximations for Capacitated Sum of Radii and Diameters: Introduction

 \paragraph*{Capacitated Clustering.} We are interested in a much more challenging generalization where each point $p$ has an inherent capacity $U_p \ge 0$, indicating an upper bound on the number of points it can serve as a center of a cluster in the solution. \footnote{Formally, following \cref{foot:SORdef}, a valid solution to the capacitated version also contains an assignment $\sigma:P\rightarrow\{x_1,\dots,x_k\}$ such that if $\sigma(p)=x_i$ then $\delta(p,x_i)\le r_i$, and for every $i$, $|\sigma^{-1}(x_i)|\le U_{x_i}$.} This is known as the \textit{Non-Uniform Capacitated} clustering problem.
 If all the points have the same capacity $U$, the problem is referred to as the \textit{Uniform Capacitated} clustering problem.
-Capacitated clustering models various applications, e.g. load balancing (where each cluster representative can handle only bounded number of objects).
-Capacitated clustering were thoroughly studied: Capacitated $k$-center admits a constant factor approximation in polynomial time for both uniform~\cite{KhullerS00} and non-uniform capacities~\cite{CyganHK12, AnBCGMS15}.
+Capacitated clustering naturally models many applications: in \emph{load balancing}, cluster centers correspond to servers with limited service capacity, the radius captures latency, and minimizing the sum of radii models reducing aggregate latency subject to serve load; in \emph{wireless sensors}, each cluster head can accommodate only bounded number of devices due to bandwidth, memory, or battery limitations, the radius corresponds to communication range, and optimizing the sum of radii reflects minimizing total communication energy.
+Capacitated clustering is thoroughly studied: Capacitated $k$-center admits a constant factor approximation in polynomial time for both uniform~\cite{KhullerS00} and non-uniform capacities~\cite{CyganHK12, AnBCGMS15}.
 There are several bi-criteria polytime approximations for $k$-median \cite{ChuzhoyR05,BFRS15,ByrkaRU16,DemirciL16,Li16,Li17}.

 There are \fpt\ approximation algorithms for capacitated $k$-median and capacitated $k$-means with approximation factors $(3+\eps)$ and $(9+\eps)$ respectively \cite{Cohen-AddadL19} (improving over \cite{AdamczykBMM019,XZZ19}).
 From the other hand, assuming \gapeth\footnote{Informally, \gapeth\ says that there exists an $\eps>0$ such that no sub-exponential time algorithm for \sat can distinguish whether a given \sat formula has a satisfying assignment or every assignment satisfies at most $(1-\eps)$ fraction of the clauses. }, in \fpt~ time it is impossible to approximate $k$-median and $k$-means with factors better than $(1+\frac2e)$ and $(1+\frac8e)$, respectively (even without capacities) \cite{Cohen-AddadG0LL19}.
 There is a $4+\eps$ \fpt-approximation for uniform capacitated $k$-center \cite{jaiswal_et_al:LIPIcs.ITCS.2024.65,GOYAL2023190}\footnote{In fact, \cite{GOYAL2023190} obtained a $2$-approximation for capacitated $k$-center under \emph{soft} assignments (where different centers can be co-located).
 In contrast, in this paper we consider only \emph{hard} assignments (where we can open only a single center at each point).
 One can use \cite{GOYAL2023190} to obtain a $4$-approximation for uniform capacitated $k$-center w.r.t. hard assignments.
 See \Cref{subsec:related} for a further discussion. }.